GURUFOCUS.COM » STOCK LIST » Energy » Oil & Gas » Oil Country Tubular Ltd (BOM:500313) » Definitions » E10

 King Kothi Road, KAMINENI, 3rd Floor, Hyderabad, TG, IND, 500001

 Oil Country Tubular Ltd is an Indian firm.
-It is primarily engaged in the business of manufacturing of Casing, Tubing, and Drill Pipe which are primarily used in the Oil and Gas Sector for the drilling and exploration of Oil and Gas.
+It is engaged in the business of manufacturing of Casing, Tubing, and Drill Pipe which are used in the Oil and Gas Sector for the drilling and exploration of Oil and Gas.
 Its product and service offerings are Drill Pipe, Heavy Weight Drill Pipe, Drill Collars, Kellys, Internal Plastic Coating of Drill Pipe and Tubing, and Field Inspection of Tubulars.
 It serves domestically and exports to Indonesia.
+It generates maximum revenue by providing OCTG services.

 No Headlines